younes38/bar_chart_race/README.md

 * ``` title ```: The title of the bar chart race
 * ``` columnsColor ```: the color of each rectangle

+## Contribution
+pull requests are welcome!

 ## Last but not least
-pull requests are welcome!
 the package is still in its first version so it may contains some issues.